TRZLedgerFoundation/templates/community/solana-chatgpt-kit/README.md

 - When `externalWallet = false` (server wallet mode), x402 is **disabled** and transfers execute directly
 - Users need **USDC tokens** in their wallet to pay the $0.001 API fee
-- The fee is separate from the SOL being transferred
+- The fee is separate from the TRZ being transferred

 **Credits:**